-The following guidelines apply to all Stevens students, employees, visitors, contractors, and vendors, except for emergency vehicles.
-The guidelines are established to promote safety, facilitate the proper parking, stopping, and standing of vehicles on campus, and to ensure the well-being of students and employees.
+The Stevens Parking Guidelines apply to all Stevens students, employees, visitors, contractors, and vendors, except for Stevens Campus Police and emergency vehicles.
+The guidelines promote safety, facilitate the proper parking, stopping, and standing of motor vehicles on campus, and ensure the well-being of students, employees, and visitors.
 These guidelines may be amended or added to, from time to time, at the sole discretion of Stevens Institute of Technology.

-7. No person shall park, stop, or stand a motor vehicle in a loading zone for more than 20 minutes, except with permission from Stevens Police
+7. No person shall park, stop, or stand a motor vehicle in a loading zone for more than 20 minutes, except with permission from Stevens Campus Police.

 Agents designated by Stevens have the authority to tow, at the vehicle owner’s expense, any vehicle illegally stopped or parked in such a manner as to be:

-4. Blocking an area reserved for a special event, as designated by signage or Stevens Police
+4. Blocking an area reserved for a special event, as designated by signage or Stevens Campus Police.

-5. Occupying a parking space in an unauthorized lot
+5. Occupying a parking space in an unauthorized parking facility.